-Low carbon heating Evidence required for assessment technology Heat network connection (district and/or campus) For individual buildings connecting to an existing heat network, no changes are required to the energy centre supplying the network.
+Low carbon heating technology Evidence required for assessment Heat network connection (district and/or campus) For individual buildings connecting to an existing heat network, no changes are required to the energy centre supplying the network.
 However, energy efficiency measures should be installed in the newly connected building to align with the whole building approach.
 Creation of a new district heat network that is localised to the applicant's buildings and/or campus is also eligible.
 If desired, the application can be used in conjunction with other funding sources for heat network development.
 Applicants must provide the following documents to support their application: Bespoke carbon factor models showing the predicted decarbonisation pathway over the connection's lifetime.
 Calculations evidencing heat loss for the primary pipework connecting the building to the energy centre.
 Network design drawings clearly showing the pipelines funded by Digarbon and those funded by other schemes, such as the Green Heat Network Fund.
 Design considerations for minimising thermal losses across the network.
 Evidence that the new connection will be operational by the loan end date.
-Water flow and return temperatures for the existing and proposed system, including any required upgrades to the heating distribution system are eligible if a low carbon heating system is installed in the energy centre to replace an end-of-life fossil fuel heating source.
-Fossil fuel technologies The installation of new fossil fuel heating systems, such as oil/gas boilers and gas combined heat and power systems, is not eligible under this scheme.
+Water flow and return temperatures for the existing and proposed system, including any required upgrades to the heating distribution system.
+Improvements to an existing network's distribution system are eligible if a low carbon heating system is installed in the energy centre to replace an end-of-life fossil fuel heating source.
+Where an application includes both connection to a heat network and the decarbonisation of the network, Salix will consider sleeving arrangements used to determine the network connection's carbon factor.
+Fossil fuel technologies gas combined heat and power systems, is not eligible under this scheme.
 New fossil fuel boilers or technologies funded by the applicant's contribution, or works outside the application scope, will also render a project ineligible.